Blame the Hero: Premise

 Lincoln returns to the fight with the time machine and is stabbed by Elmer, who was attempting to stab Blame.
 Blame stabs Elmer in the stomach, and Elmer goes down.
 Blame kneels next to him, and Elmer asks if Blame is afraid of death, to which he says, "When I die, I'm going to hell for life."
 Elmer replies by shooting him in the head, assumedly killing him.
-Elmer declares victory, and picks up the time machine to go back to the present.
+Elmer declares victory and picks up the time machine to go back to the present.
 However, right before finishing his sentence, he vomits blood, and realizes the knife Blame stabbed him with was poisoned.
 Lincoln, believed to have been poisoned as well, realizes the knife was not poisoned.

-In a hospital room, 2 assassins stand next to him, revealing in dialogue he is still alive, but likely would have a very altered memory if left alive.
-One assassin asks the other her name, since the war is over.
-The one who asked reveals her name is "Skinny Bitch", and the other assassin reveals herself as "Donna Phitz", Blame's future foster mother and husband.
+In a hospital room, two assassins stand next to him, revealing in dialogue he is still alive, but likely would have a very altered memory if left alive.
+One assassin asks the other her name since the war is over.
+The one who asked reveals her name is "Skinny Bitch", and the other assassin reveals herself as "Donna Phitts", Blame's future foster mother and husband.
 She is told to euthanize Blame, and she assumedly follows through on it.

-Later, Donna and Skinny are seen in a field, with Skinny giving a eulogy for Blame.
-On television, it is annunced Tankthrust has won the U.S. Presidential Election, and the British couple who made America a British nation are seen watching the television, asking what the nation would be like if they ran it, showing that Blame saved America from becoming British.
+Later, Donna and Skinny are seen in a field, with the former giving a eulogy for Blame.
+In 2020, it is announced that Tankthrust has won the U.S. Presidential Election and the British couple who made America a British nation are seen watching the television, asking what the nation would be like if they ran it, showing that Blame saved America from becoming British.
 Later, an Elmer is seen in a tattoo parlor, sensing someone is supposed to be there (Blame), but no one appears and he continues to tattoo young Blame.
 Tankthrust appears with Worst, revealing they worked together to get Tankthrust elected.
-Later, an old man is seen with an elderly Donna, and, at the last few moments of the episode, is seen covering his gang tattoo with his sleeve, showing that he never changed his tattoo, and that he is still alive, meaning the timeline is forever fixed.
+Later, an old man is seen with an elderly Donna, and, in the last few moments of the episode, is seen covering his gang tattoo with his sleeve, showing that he never changed his tattoo and that he is still alive, meaning the timeline is forever fixed.